jgrugru/IP-Check/README.md

 # IP-Check
-Script to call the Jenkin's job that accepts an IP address parameter.
-The job will block the address for an hour if its malicious.
+Repo contains

+1. Script to call Jenkins Job and passes IP as a parameter.

+2. A script that utilizes the firepower API.

+3. A script that utilizes paramiko to ssh into Juniper routers.